PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   internally.
 To preserve behavior, the cached state shape is still recomputed from the pre-rewrite Pool shape after the layout sets change; it is not replaced by the rendered rewrite target.
+- `ConversionRequest.from_kwargs` is the direct exporter's only raw-kwargs boundary.
+Quantization validation receives `request.options`, all 36 remaining optional reads use `request.get`, and typed artifact decisions remain on `request.artifacts`.
+This is a source-routing change only; keys, defaults, coercions, public return values, and downstream arguments are unchanged.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.